Sunday, March 23, 2008

 Sunday, January 27, 2008

-1) PPC (Pay per Click): This deal specifies that if a visitor clicks on the banner and lands on the advertiser’s website, the publisher of that ad will get a specific price.
+1) CPC (Cost per Click): This metrics specifies that if a visitor clicks on the banner and lands on the advertiser’s website, the publisher of that ad will get a specific price.
 More the visitors, more the clicks and eventually more revenue.
 It is measured as CPC (Cost per Click).

-2) PPM (Pay per Thousand Impressions): This deal is primarily based on the volume of traffic landing on the website.
+2) CPM (Pay per Thousand Impressions): This deal is primarily based on the volume of traffic landing on the website.
 The publisher will be paid X amount per 1000 Impressions (Page Views) on the page hosting the Web Banner.
-The deal can range from 50 cents CPM (Cost per Thousand) to $50 depending on the publishing website.
+The deal can range from 50 cent CPM (Cost per Thousand) to $50 depending on the publishing website.

-4) PPA (Pay per Action/Acquisition): This is my favorite.
+4) CPA (Cost per Action/Acquisition): This is my favorite.
 Based on this deal, the publisher will only be paid if a visitor from its website performed a predefined action like converted into a customer by buying from the advertiser.
 In this case, the publisher will be paid a portion (0-50%) of the cost of the product.

 I can add one more to this list which is MGR (Monthly Gross Revenue): This is more applicable to online Poker business.
 According to this deal, the publisher will be paid a share of the monthly gross revenue generated by a Poker player.

-These banners can be targeted based on Country (I.P.), search terms, source of traffic, Day Parting (Serving Ads during different time periods) etc which is made possible by tools like Zedo, Atlas etc and can be used by both publishers and advertisers to track banner performance at their end.
-These tools help both parties to track Banners and manage campaigns like advertising deals and landing traffic.
+These banners can be targeted based on country (I.P.), search terms, source of traffic, day parting (Serving Ads during different time periods) etc which is made possible by tools like DoubleClick etc and can be used by both publishers and advertisers to track banner performance at their end.
+These tools help both parties to track display banners and manage campaigns like advertising deals and landing traffic.

-All in all Banners are the lifeline of today’s advertising business model and they are here to stay.
-I will be next writing about the different kinds of banners present in the industry today.
+All in all banners are an integral part of the display advertising business model and they are here to stay.
+Here's my article on different kinds of banners present in the industry today.

 Sunday, January 20, 2008